simonw/til/homebrew/packaging-python-cli-for-homebrew.md

 But that's it!
 Publish the new `yourname.rb` file, run the `brew tap yourname/yourtap` and `brew install yourname/yourtap/yourformula`.

+## Even better: poet -f

+Running `poet datasette` generates the resource stanzas, but leaves you to add the rest of the formula (and manually remove the package itself from that list of resources).

+`poet -f datasette` generates the full formula.

+You need to fill in the description and the `test` block, but other than that it looks like it should work straight away.

 ## Iterating on this

 I found running `brew install datasette`, seeing if it worked, then running `brew uninstall datasette`, modifying the `.rb` file on GitHub and running `datasette install datasette` again worked fine during development.